wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 ---

-For both of these, as implied by the code, you'll want to store them outside of version control and in some sort of easily changeable way in case they are ever compromised.
+For both of these (as implied by the code), you'll want to store them outside of version control and in some sort of easily changeable way in case they are ever compromised.

 You'll also want to use different values for each environment, i.e. development, test, staging, production.